Why Am I Experiencing Severe Period Cramps?

-For many years I suffered with the most terrible period pains.
-Every month I needed to take four days off work simply to curl up in a corner and wait for the pains to subside.
-It seemed conventional painkillers such as Paracetamol didn't make a lot of difference, and in any case they tended to make me feel sick, plus being really hard to swallow.
+For many years, I suffered from the most terrible period pains.
+Every month, I needed to take four days off work simply to curl up in a corner and wait for the pains to subside.
+It seemed that conventional painkillers, such as paracetamol, didn't make a lot of difference, and, in any case, they tended to make me feel sick in addition to being really hard to swallow.

 It took over ten years for the real reason behind my agonising period pains to come to light.
 This was when I first went to a doctor to find out why I was failing to get pregnant with my first husband, who already had children of his own from a former marriage.

-By this time I was about 26, and had been going through this pain since the age of 16 when my periods had first started.
+At this time, I was about 26 and had been going through this pain since the age of 16, when my periods had first started.

-The fertility specialist did an internal ultrasound, and then informed me that I had a 3 inch ovarian cyst on my right ovary, plus distinct signs of endometriosis.
-He arranged for me to go into the hospital to have the cyst, and as much of the endometriosis as possible, removed in the hope of improving my chances of conceiving.
-He also determined that I wasn't ovulating after taking various blood tests in the time leading up to the operation.
+The fertility specialist performed an internal ultrasound and informed me that I had a three-inch ovarian cyst on my right ovary.
+I also had distinct signs of endometriosis.
+After taking various blood tests, he also determined that I wasn't ovulating.
+He arranged for me to have the cyst—and as much of the endometriosis as possible—removed in the hopes of improving my chances of conceiving.

-I looked into exactly what endometriosis was, and discovered it is when uterine tissue forms outside of the uterus for no reason that doctors can explain.
-This tissue follows the same cycle as the tissue within the uterus, so each month it builds up a fleshy blood-filled lining, before breaking down at the end of the cycle.
-The problem with endometriosis is that outside of the uterus there is nowhere for the blood and tissue to escape, hence the agonising cramps during the menstruation week.
+I looked into exactly what endometriosis is and discovered it is when uterine tissue grows outside of the uterus for reasons doctors can't explain.
+This tissue follows the same cycle as the tissue in the uterus, so each month, it builds up a fleshy blood-filled lining before breaking down at the end of the cycle.
+The problem with endometriosis is that outside of the uterus, there is nowhere for the blood and tissue to escape, hence the agonising cramps during the menstruation.

-The ovarian cyst too could be potentially dangerous if it grew too large and then burst, so it was important that this was removed as soon as possible.
-Cysts form naturally on the ovaries each month and usually burst to release an egg, but in certain cases they fail to burst, and simply keep on growing larger and larger, adding to the severity of the period pains each month.
+The ovarian cyst could also potentially be dangerous if it grows too large and bursts, so it was important that this was removed as soon as possible.
+Benign cysts form naturally on the ovaries each month and usually burst to release an egg, but, in certain cases, they fail to burst and simply keep on growing larger and larger, adding to the severity of the period pains each month.

-There are various kinds of cysts that can also form on the ovaries such as:
+There are various kinds of cysts that can form on the ovaries:

 - Corpus Luteum Cysts: These cysts form if the sac doesn't dissolve.
 Instead, the sac seals off after the egg is released.
-Then fluid builds up inside.
+Then, fluid builds up inside.
 Most of these cysts go away after a few weeks.
 They can grow to almost four inches.
 They may bleed or twist the ovary and cause pain.
 They are rarely cancerous.
-Some drugs used to cause ovulation, such as Clomid® or Serophene®, can raise the risk of getting these cysts.
+Some drugs used to induce ovulation, such as Clomid® or Serophene®, can increase the risk of cyst formation.

 - Endometriomas: These cysts form in women who have endometriosis.
 This problem occurs when tissue that looks and acts like the lining of the uterus grows outside the uterus.
 The tissue may attach to the ovary and form a growth.
 These cysts can be painful during sex and during your period.